Diar el Mahçoul: Construction

 When Jacques Chevallier became the mayor of Algiers in 1953, he appointed Fernand Pouillon as chief architect of the city and commissioned him to develop three residential complexes: Diar el Mahçoul, Diar es-Saada, and Climat de France; Diar el Mahçoul, Diar es-Saada were to occupy the hills overlooking the Bay of Algiers and Botanical Garden Hamma while Climat de France lied further north.
-All three developments were built atop land previously occupied by bidonvilles, an action allegedly motivated by a French desire to make the casbah more easily policable.
+All three developments were built atop land previously occupied by bidonvilles, an action allegedly motivated by a French desire to make the casbah more easily policeable.

 Diar el Mahçoul was divided into two quarters by Oulmane Khelifa boulevard: cité confort normal and cité simple confort; the two quarters together totaling 1,454 units.
 The cité confort normal, originally reserved for Europeans, sits on the north side of Oulmane Khelifa boulevard, overlooking the bay of Algiers.
 The cité simple confort, originally designated for Muslim-Algerian residents, lies on the opposite side if the road.
 While the development's living quarters were racially segregated, Diar el Mahçoul afforded a number of integrated facilities, making it the only development in Algiers to do so.
 This racial cohabitation was intended to work as a vehicle for social reform; in constructing an semi-integrated development, Chevallier hoped reinforce a sentiment of French-Algerian cooperation and gain loyalty from his colonial subjects.